 Myopia (Nearsightedness)

-If you find that you are able to see objects clearly close up, but have difficulty seeing objects clearly at a distance, please consult an Ophthalmologist.
+If you find that you are able to see objects clearly close up, but have difficulty seeing objects clearly at a distance, please consult a NCEENT Optometrist.

 North Carolina ENT has offices in Cary, Durham, Chapel Hill, Roxboro for treatment of Myopia (Nearsightedness).